micado-scale/docs/user_documentation/rst/application_description.rst

 * **tosca_definitions_version**: ``tosca_simple_yaml_1_0``.
 * **imports**: a list of urls pointing to custom TOSCA types.
 The default url points to the custom types defined for MiCADO.
 Please, do not modify this url.
 * **repositories**: docker repositories with their addresses.
-* **topology_template**: the main part of the application description to define 1) kubernetes deployments (of docker containers), 2) virtual machine (under the **node_templates** section) and 3) the scaling policy under the **policies** subsection.
+* **topology_template**: the goal of the application description is to define 1) kubernetes deployments (of docker containers), 2) virtual machine (under the **node_templates** section) and 3) the scaling policy under the **policies** subsection.
 These sections will be detailed in subsections below.

-Here is an overview example for the structure of the MiCADO application
+Here is an example for the structure of the MiCADO application description:
-description:

 ::